 What Can Regenerative Orthopedic Medicine?

 There is a continually expanding body of evidence to suggest that orthobiologics can help promote healing and recovery from acute and/or chronic musculoskeletal disorders.
 Furthermore, this therapy can be used all over the body, so anyone suffering from an orthopedic injury or disorder could be a candidate for one of these procedures.
-Some of the conditions that might benefit from a regenerative medicine procedure:
+We specialize in minimally invasive, non-surgical alternatives for patients with:

 - Rotator cuff tears;